 - Collect cards from recruiters, job seekers and others you meet at the job fair.
 Put notes on the cards to make follow-up easier.

-- Make a personal connection (mutual interest in a sports team, a college connection or a mutual life event).
+- Make a personal connection, such as mutual interest in a sports team, a college connection or a mutual life event.
 Recruiters meet hundreds of people at each fair; make it easy to remember you.
 Leave the booth and make a note about the personal connection you made so you can follow up later.
 For example, write “Gators fan” or “enjoyed chat about Notre Dame.”

 Manage your expectations